dwleonhardt/js-fundamentals/README.md

 # JavaScript Fundamentals

-Welcome to JavaScript.
-There's so much to do so let's jump right in.
+This exercise reinforces the fundamentals of JavaScript and is split into two parts.
+Part 1 has you wrestling with core JavaScript concepts.

+- Primitives
+- Declarations
+- Functions
+- Globals
+- Operators
+- Control flow

+While part 2 builds on the above and has you wrestling with more essential concepts.

+- Arrays
+- Objects
+- Iterations

+Furthermore, each part has two components—an **assignment** and a **bonus**.
+Complete the each part's assignment before moving on to its respective bonus or the next part's assignment.

 ### Objectives

-To complete these challenges, you must be able to:
+To complete this exercise, you must do the following.

-- Write basic JavaScript statements and expressions
+- Solve puzzles using fundamental JavaScript concepts
-- Use online documentation to help solve JavaScript problems
+- Use online documentation to lookup how to use unfamiliar concepts

 ### Setup